CyrilPerrinjaquet/CyrilPerrinjaquet/README.md

 <h2>Daily Stoic Quote</h2>

 <!-- STOIC_QUOTE -->
-<p>"You can tell the character of every man when you see how he receives praise.”
-Difficult." - Seneca</p>
+<p>"All that remains of our existence is not actually life but merely time." - Seneca</p>
 <!-- STOIC_QUOTE_END -->